Domažlice: Sights

 The historical core of Domažlice is well preserved and includes many monuments and valuable buildings.
-The old town was defined by walls, of which fragments and the early Gothic gate (so-called Dolejší, i.e. "Lower") have been preserved.
+The old town was defined by walls, of which fragments and the early Gothic gate (so-called Dolejší, i.e. 'lower') have been preserved.
 Most of the houses are Gothic and Renaissance buildings from the 14th–16th centuries with Neoclassical façades.
-The architecturally valuable Neorenaissance town hall on the town square dates from 1890–1893.
+The architecturally valuable Neo-Renaissance town hall on the town square was built in 1890–1893.

-In the centre of the town square there is the Church of the Nativity of the Virgin Mary.
+In the centre of the town square is the Church of the Nativity of the Virgin Mary.
 It was first mentioned in 1385.
-It was baroque rebuilt in 1751–1756, but retained Gothic elements.
+It was rebuilt in the Baroque style in 1751–1756, but retained Gothic elements.
 It is known for its leaning, 56 m high tower.

 The former Augustinian monastery is a landmark of the western part of the town square.
 The monastery was founded in 1287.
 After it was destroyed during the Hussite Wars, it was restored in 1671–1746.
 Today the building serves as an elementary art school.
 The neighbouring monastery Church of the Assumption of the Virgin Mary from the 14th century was rebuilt in the Baroque style in 1746–1752, further reconstructions took place in 1774 and 1892–1893.

 Chodský Castle was founded together with the town in the 1260s.
 Until the early 16th century, it had the function of an administrative seat.
 It became a ruin after two fires in the 16th century.
 In 1726–1728, a salt storage was built on the site of the castle, designed by Kilian Ignaz Dientzenhofer.
 A perimeter wall and a cylindrical tower have been preserved from the original castle.
 In the second half of the 19th century, it served as the municipal office.
 During the 20th century, the building gradually became the seat of the Museum of Chodsko Region.
 The tower is open to the public as a lookout tower.

 The Church of Saint Lawrence on the hill Veselá hora is a pilgrimage site.
 It was built in 1685 and rebuilt in 1775.